Yichen727/Football_Analysis_System-YOLOv11/README.md

 ```

 ## 📜 Feature Explanations
+📂 Model
-📂Model: When the user clicks the “Model” button, a file selection dialog appears, allowing them to choose a YOLO-based model file (typically with a .pt extension).
-It is strongly recommended to select the pre-trained football detection model provided with the system (best.pt).
-However, the system is very flexible, allowing users to load and use other YOLO models as well.
-This makes it suitable for a wide range of object detection tasks beyond football.
+Clicking the “Model” button opens a file selection dialog for choosing a YOLO-based model file .
+It is recommended to use the provided football detection model (best.pt) for optimal performance.
+However, the system is designed to be flexible and supports loading other YOLO models, making it adaptable for various object detection tasks beyond football.

+🎞️ Video
-🎞️Video: By clicking the “Video” button, the user is prompted to select a video file (e.g., .mp4, .avi, .mov, etc.) from their local directory.
-The system then processes the video frame by frame, displaying both the original footage and the detection results simultaneously within the GUI.
-This mode is ideal for analyzing recorded matches, offering users the ability to pause, screenshot, and review specific game moments.
+Clicking the “Video” button prompts the user to select a local video file (e.g., .mp4, .avi, .mov).
+The system then processes the video frame by frame, displaying both the original footage and the detection results within the interface.
+This mode is ideal for analyzing recorded matches, with features to pause playback, take screenshots, and closely review key moments.

+📹 Camera
-📹Camera: Clicking the “Camera” button activates the system’s ability to detect and list available camera devices.
-The user can then choose from internal or external webcams connected to their machine.
-Once a camera is selected, the application enters real-time detection mode, capturing live video feed and processing each frame on the fly.
+Clicking the “Camera” button detects and lists all available camera devices (internal or external).
+Upon selection, the system enters real-time detection mode, capturing and processing the live feed frame by frame.
+This is useful for live analysis during training sessions or broadcasts.

+⏸️ Pause / Play
-⏸️Pause:  When the user clicks the "Pause" button, the detection temporarily halts, freezing the current frame.
-This allows the user to observe and analyze specific moments—such as player positioning or referee actions—without the distraction of ongoing motion.
-Once paused, the button label switches to “Play”, enabling the user to resume the detection process seamlessly.
+Clicking “Pause” temporarily halts detection and freezes the current frame, allowing users to closely examine specific events such as player formations or referee decisions.
+The button toggles to “Play”, which resumes the detection seamlessly.

+📷 Screen Shot
-📷Screen Shot: By clicking the "Screen Shot" button, the user captures the current detection frame (with bounding boxes) and saves it to a predefined directory.
-This function is especially useful for recording critical events or incidents during a match for later analysis or reporting.
+Clicking “Screen Shot” captures the current frame with detection results (including bounding boxes) and saves it to a predefined directory.
+This feature is useful for documenting important events or preparing reports.

+🛑 Stop
-🛑Stop: When the user clicks the "Stop" button, the detection process ends, and the video playback or camera feed is terminated.
-This action resets the system state, allowing the user to load a new model or input source without restarting the application.
+Clicking “Stop” ends the detection process and stops the video playback or camera stream.
+The system is then reset, allowing the user to load a new model or input source without restarting the application.

+⏹ Exit
-⏹Exit: By clicking the "Exit" button, the application closes safely.
-This action ensures that all associated resources, such as the camera stream, loaded model, and memory are properly released, preventing system errors or crashes during future use.
+Clicking “Exit” safely closes the application.
+This ensures that all resources—including camera streams, loaded models, and memory—are properly released, preventing crashes or errors in future sessions.